What should I wear?

 I am travelling the day before my interview, is there any accommodation?

-The University offers on-site accommodation at Broadview Lodge and there is an Applicant Day discount of £50 per night for a single room bed and breakfast and £62 per night for a double/twin room bed and breakfast.
+The University offers on-site accommodation at Broadview Lodge which is £55 per night for a single room bed and £65 per night for a double/twin room bed.

 You can contact Broadview Lodge on 01603 591918 or visit their website.